wingmanzz/youtube_geocoder/README.md

 bbox_latmax: latitude max of bbox to search
 minradius: the min  (in km) from a point radius at which we will attribute a video to a point
 time_to_start: only find videos published after this time
-apikey: the youtube apikey to use
+apikey: the youtube apikey to use (get your own!)

 example: